connorbrez/hue./README.md

 multiplayer capture the objective, emoji style.

-I made this game for a communications media 20 assignment, updated it for a communcations media 30 assignment.
+I started this in my spare time to learn how to do some networking in games, and finsihed it for a communications media 20 assignment.
+I then did some updates to it for a communcations media 30 assignment, here's the outcome of that.

 Libraries used
 ---------------